 If the server is offline (not responding to ping or any service connections), some form of console or KVM is needed to access the server.
 Typically, the hosting provider would need to advise if that is available for your particular server.

-Generally speaking, the configuration for the server's primary IP address would be within a file, depending on the primary network interface for the server.
+Generally speaking, the configuration for the server's primary IP address would be in a file, depending on the primary network interface for the server, for example:

-I should note, that cPanel does require that the server operates in a static network environment, with a static IP address configured on the server:
+Note that, as outlined here, cPanel requires that the server operates in a static network environment, with a static IP address configured on the server:

 A properly-configured Ethernet device with a static IP address and fully-qualified hostname.
 The system attempts to detect and set the ethernet device during the installation process.

-Consult your host or network provider to find out what settings the network environment requries, then apply them within the configuration file mentioned above.
-If you're uncomfortable with such tasks first hand, you may consider the assistance of an administration services provider.
-A list of which, we have available to you at https://forums.cpanel.net/resources/categories/system-administration-services.1/?page=1
+Consult your host or network provider to find out what settings the network environment requires, then apply them within the configuration file mentioned above.
+If you're uncomfortable with such tasks firsthand, you may consider the assistance of a system-administration services provider, a list of which is available here: